 Harper government launches consultations on Canada's linguistic duality

-"On May 22, the Honourable James Moore, Minister of Canadian Heritage and Official Languages, launched, in Moncton, the first in a series of Government of Canada pan-Canadian consultations on official languages.
+"On May 22, the Honourable James Moore, Minister of Canadian Heritage and

-“Canada’s two official languages are an integral part of Canadian history and identity.
+You can take part in the consultative process by filling out this government survey.“Canada’s two official languages are an integral part of Canadian history and identity.
 The Government’s commitment to official languages has been recognized internationally.
 In 2009, the Prime Minister was honoured with the highest international award of merit for support to the Francophonie.
 The Government’s five-year “Roadmap for Canada’s Linguistic Duality 2008-2013” represents the most comprehensive investment in Canada’s official languages in Canada’s history.
 Economic Action Plan 2012 will continue support for official languages by maintaining funding to protect, celebrate and enhance Canada’s linguistic duality.”
 Read the rest of the story

-(Thanks for the story, YANNICK
+(Thanks for the story, YANNICK)

 Senior residence forced to adopt French only signs